rohitdwivedula/ultimate-task-manager/docs/auth.md

 ## [POST] /me/ (requires login)

-Update user information: `first_name, last_name, phone`.
+Update user information: `first_name, last_name, bio`.
 Only send the attributes that need to be updated (you can edit only first name by just sending `{"first_name": "New Name Here"}` as the post body.

 ```
 {
    "first_name": "ardula",
    "last_name": "testing123"
-   "phone": "9912728881"
+   "bio": "This is a new bio."
 }
 ```